 A termination with these interrupts does not affect the internal data memory and does not affect the Special Function Registers.
 This gives the possibility to exit Power-down without changing the port output levels.
-To terminate the Power-down Mode with an external interrupt, INTO or INT1 must be switched to be level-sensitive and must be enabled.
+To terminate the Power-down Mode with an external interrupt, INT0 or INT1 must be switched to be level-sensitive and must be enabled.
 The external interrupt input signal INT0 or INT1 must be kept LOW till the oscillator has restarted and stabilized (see Figure 41).
 A Seconds interrupt will terminate the Power-down Mode if it is enabled and INT1 is level sensitive.
-In order to prevent any interrupt priority problems during Wake-up, the priority of the desired Wake-up interrupt sources.
+In order to prevent any interrupt priority problems during Wake-up, the priority of the desired Wake-up interrupt should be higher than the priorities of all other enabled interrupt sources.